WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 Open the serial monitor after programming.
 Gently roll the Romi forward and backward (the shim board faces the front) and verify that the wheels count up when rolling forward and down when backwards.

 # Step 17 Program the ESP32 with the Motor Test Example

-Place the jumper on the two pins marked ???.
-This will connect the "sleep" pin to ground so your motors can't spin.

 Open and upload the example